gwu-libraries/social-feed-manager/docs/install.rst

 Did you give it a callback URL?
 Good.
 It's required.
 Really.

 When you finish this process, you'll see a OAuth consumer key and secret for your SFM instance.
+At the time of this writing, they're located on the "API Keys" tab listed as the API key and the API secret.
 Use these as the values for these two settings in ``local_settings.py``:

 - TWITTER_CONSUMER_KEY